Chestnut-crowned babbler: Cooperative breeding

 The chestnut-crowned babbler is an obligate cooperatively breeding bird and much of the research on this species has focused on aspects of its breeding strategy.
-Each group contains monogamous breeding pairs and subordinate ‘helpers’ that provide care, particularly through food provisioning, for offspring that are not their own.
+Each group contains monogamous breeding pairs and subordinate 'helpers' that provide care, particularly through food provisioning, for offspring that are not their own.
 The entire troop helps to build the nest, feed the incubating female and defend the breeding territory.
-Reproduction without help is rarely attempted and typically unsuccessful in this species.
+Reproduction without help is rarely attempted and is typically unsuccessful in this species.

 Several hypotheses have been proposed to explain helping behaviour in cooperatively breeding bird species.
 Classic ideas of ecological or demographic constraints on offspring dispersal and breeding appear to be limited in their application to the chestnut-crowned babbler, nor is there any evidence to suggest that signal-based factors are important.
 Signal-based factors predict that helpers gain from perceived, rather than actual, levels of care.
 The hypotheses of kin selection and group augmentation, which reinforce honest helping behaviour, are more likely to be relevant to this species.
-Predation is also thought to play a role in the selection of group living as higher predation risks have been correlated with a reduction in ground foraging and an increase in sentinel behaviour.
+Predation is also thought to play a role in the selection of group living, as higher predation risks have been correlated with a reduction in ground foraging and an increase in sentinel behaviour.
 However, it has now been established that kin selection plays the most significant role in the maintenance of cooperative breeding in this species, regardless of the apparent importance of living in large groups.

 Chestnut-crowned babblers are plural breeders, with most social groups disbanding into multiple breeding units whose members associate with a single nest.
 These units re-amalgamate after breeding but have a highly repeatable composition between years.
 In one study, breeding units occupied non-exclusive home-ranges averaging 38 ha, with larger units occupying larger ranges and each range overlapping that of up to three neighbouring units.
 There were 2 to 13 adults in each breeding unit.
 The size of the breeding unit has a significant effect on breeding success, with an extra chick fledged for every three helpers in the group.
 These helper effects are among the strongest reported for pomatostomid babblers, possibly reflecting the species' extreme home environment.

 The sex ratio within groups is significantly male biased, whilst dispersal is significantly female biased.
 No sex bias has been detected within nestlings or juveniles.
 It is probable that females suffer higher mortality rates due to either the risks associated with dispersal or the physiological cost of breeding.
 Breeding females also provide less food to young than do breeding males and helpers, and they reduce their provisioning rates in the presence of additional helpers.
 This suggests that breeding females seek to conserve resources for future reproduction.